raghava239/medium/mcp/hotel-app/mcp-post.md

 Enter the Model Context Protocol (MCP).
 MCP acts as an open-standard bridge allowing LLMs to securely interact with external data sources and tools.

 In this guide, we will look at the real-world implementation experience of building an autonomous AI Hotel Agent.
 We will cover setting up a relational database, configuring an MCP gateway server, wrapping the agent using an Agent Development Kit (ADK), and testing everything locally before pushing it to production.

+📘 Note: This tutorial follows the baseline design standards outlined in the official Travel Agent with MCP Toolbox and ADK Codelab.
+For a deeper dive into the underlying platform concepts, feel free to follow along with the official documentation as well.

 🏗️ Technical Architecture Overview
 To completely decouple the application logic and maximize flexibility, our system architecture follows a distinct separation of concerns: